Cyclic Coordinate Dual Averaging with Extrapolation: Notation and New Lipschitz Conditions

-which defines the $\epsilon$-approximation for Problem~\eqref{eq:main-problem}. \paragraph{Comparison of Lipschitz assumptions.} Standard Lipschitz assumptions that are used for full gradient methods are typically stated as in Eq.~\eqref{eq:standard-Lipschitz-assmpt}.
-Observe that the Lipschitz constant of the entire operator $\mF$ under our assumptions is bounded by $\sqrt{\|\sum_{i=1}^m \mQ^i\|},$ as, $\forall \vx, \vy,$
+\paragraph{Comparison of Lipschitz assumptions} Standard Lipschitz assumptions that are used for full gradient methods are typically stated as in Assumption \ref{ass:Lip}.
+Observe that the Lipschitz constant of the entire operator $\mF$ under our assumptions is bounded by $\sqrt{\|\sum_{j=1}^m \mQ^j\|},$ as, $\forall \vx, \vy,$